 ROASTING PROCESS:Hello Larsons uses a BC-15 roaster to roast all of their fresh beans powered by natural gas and electricity.

 To begin the process, raw or green coffee is weighed, and placed in a holding chamber on the BC Roaster.
 The roaster must reach optimal temperature before the beans are released into the drum.
 As the batch begins, the beans are heated in a rotating drum that has constant airflow.
-The process and temperature are monitored electronically throughout the batch.
-We look for a steady curve to assure consistency and unwanted variations in the batch.
+The process and temperature are monitored throughout each batch 10-15 minute batch.

-Hello Larsons coffee is delivered, picked-up, or shipped within 2 days of roasting.
+Hello Larsons coffee can be picked-up lcoally at the drive thru 7 days a week or shipped within a few days of roasting.